block-core/blockcore/Documentation/proof-of-stake.md

 #### Block Signatures (why sign a block with the private key owning the UTXO)

-The coinstake that found a valid kernel and thus was selected to create a block is used to proof ownership of the UTXO by providing the signature that spends the outputs
+The coinstake that found a valid kernel and thus was selected to create a block is used to proof ownership of the UTXO by providing the signature that spends the outputs.
 However such an output has no cryptographic strong link to the block itself, meaning an attacker can take the valid coinstake utxo and put it in another block which the attacker created and propagate that to the network, the attacker could then censor transactions at will.

 By signing the block with the same key that owns the UTXO peers can validate the block was created by the owner of the coinstake.